SpeakinTelnet/Homelab-IaC/docs/gitea.rst

     :width: 200
     :height: 200

-For additional informations see `Gitea official docs <https://docs.gitea.io/en-us/>`_
+For additional information see `Gitea official docs <https://docs.gitea.io/en-us/>`_

 .. note::
     Includes a configuration file in the /host_vars folder